ResultsFound: 1252 studies

 2013 report by the Congressional Research Service on U.S. employment between 2001 and 2012 based on the Current Population Survey and other sources.

-2013 study in Public Opinion Quarterly showing trends in public sentiment over time with regard to immigration.
+2013 study from the University of Montana published in Public Opinion Quarterly showing trends in public sentiment over time with regard to immigration.

 2013 roundup of research on the use of performance-enhancing drugs in athletics and academics as well as their potential health effects.

 2013 study from the Federal Reserve Bank on how job polarization is both the result of a decline in U.S. manufacturing and a structural issue across sectors.